A new perspective on symplectic integration of constrained mechanical systems via discretization maps: Discretization maps

 The manifold $M$ in the definition of the discretization map can be replaced by the cotangent bundle $T^*Q$ where the integral curves of Hamilton's equations live.
-The objective is to define a discretization map on $T^*Q$, that is, $R^{T^*}_d: TT^*Q \rightarrow T^*Q\times T^*Q$, by cotangently lifting a discretization map $R_d\colon TQ\rightarrow Q\times Q$ on $Q$ in such a way that the resulting $R^{T^*}_d$ will be a symplectomorphism.
-The following three symplectomorphisms are needed to succeed (see \citep{21MBLDMdD} for more details): \begin{itemize} \item The cotangent lift of a diffeomorphism $F: M_1\rightarrow M_2$ defined by:
+The objective is to define a discretization map on $T^*Q$ to be used to define geometric integrators for Hamilton's equations.
+A useful one is obtained by cotangently lifting a discretization map $R_d\colon TQ\rightarrow Q\times Q$ on $Q$ in such a way that the resulting map $R^{T^*}_d\colon TT^*Q \rightarrow T^*Q\times T^*Q$ is a symplectomorphism and symplectic integrators can be defined.
+The following three symplectomorphisms are needed for such a construction (see \cite{21MBLDMdD} for more details): \begin{itemize} \item The cotangent lift of a diffeomorphism $F: M_1\rightarrow M_2$ which is the symplectomorphism defined by: